-Where a difference of 15 dB or more between site 'C-weighted' and site 'A-weighted' noise emission levels is identified, the one-third octave noise levels recorded should be compared to the values in Table C2 of the NPfI (EPA 2017), which has been reproduced in Table 2.2 below.
+Where a difference of 15 dB or more between site 'C-weighted' and site 'A-weighted' noise emission levels is identified, the one-third octave noise levels recorded should be compared to the threshold values in Table C2 of the NPfI (EPA 2017), which has been reproduced in Table 2.2.

-Table 2.2 One-third octave low frequency noise thresholds
+Table 2.2 One-third octave low frequency noise threshold levels

-One-third octave L Zeq,15 minute threshold level Frequency (Hz) 10 12.5 16 20 25 31.5 40 50 63 80 100 125 160 dB (Z) 92 89 86 77 69 61 54 50 50 48 48 46 44
+One-third octave L{Zeq,15 minute} threshold levels

+Frequency (Hz) 10 12.5 16 20 25 31.5 40 50 63 80 100 125 160 dB (Z) 92 89 86 77 69 61 54 50 50 48 48 46 44

-The following modifying factor corrections for low frequency noise are to be applied to the site $L{Aeq,15 minute}$ noise contribution where the site 'C-weighted' and site 'A-weighted' noise emission level is found to be 15 dB or more and:
+The following modifying factor corrections for low frequency noise are to be applied to the site $L{Aeq,15 \text{ minute}}$ noise contribution where the site 'C-weighted' and site 'A-weighted' noise emission level is found to be 15 dB or more and:

-- where any of the one-third octave noise levels in Table 2.2 are exceeded by up to and including 5 dB and cannot be mitigated, a 2 dB positive adjustment to measured/predicted A-weighted levels applies for the evening/night period; or - where any of the one-third octave noise levels in Table 2.2 are exceeded by more than 5 dB and cannot be mitigated, a 5 dB positive adjustment to measured/predicted A-weighted levels applies for the evening/night period.
+- where any of the one-third octave noise levels in Table 2.2 are exceeded by up to and including 5 dB and cannot be mitigated, a 2 dB positive adjustment to measured/predicted A-weighted levels applies for the evening/night period; or - where any of the one-third octave noise levels in Table 2.2 are exceeded by more than 5 dB and cannot be mitigated, a 2 dB positive adjustment to measured/predicted A-weighted levels applies for the day period and a 5 dB positive adjustment to measured/predicted A-weighted levels applies for the evening/night period.

-Hence, where possible throughout each survey the operator has estimated the difference between site 'C-weighted' and site 'A-weighted' noise emission levels by matching audible sounds with the response of the analyser $(L{Ceq}-L{Aeq})$ .
-Where this was found to be 15 dB or greater, the measured one-third octave frequencies have been compared to the values in Table 2.2 to identify the relevant modifying factor correction (if applicable).
-This method for the application of modification factors for low frequency noise has been applied to this assessment as presented in Section 4.
+Hence, where possible throughout each survey, the operator has estimated the difference between site 'C-weighted' and site 'A-weighted' noise emission levels by matching audible sounds with the response of the sound analyser (L{Ceq} - L{Aeq}).
+Where this was found to be 15 dB or greater, the measured one-third octave frequencies have been compared to the threshold values in Table 2.2 to identify the relevant modifying factor correction (if applicable).
+This method for the application of modifying factors for low frequency noise has been applied to this assessment as presented in Section 4.

-It is of note that the NPfI (EPA 2017) states that low frequency noise corrections only apply under the standard or noise-enhancing (i.e. applicable) meteorological conditions.
+It is of note that the NPfI states that low frequency noise corrections only apply under the standard or noise-enhancing (i.e. applicable) meteorological conditions.